LacunaOmnibus/MontyLacuna/doc/index.rst

 =======================================

-There's a lot of information here, but if you just want to get yourself set up to run MontyLacuna scripts, and don't want (yet, at least) to write them, just read the :ref:`getting_started_running` section down to where it tells you to stop, and ignore the rest.
+There's a lot of information here, but if you just want to get yourself set up to run MontyLacuna scripts, just read the :ref:`getting_started_running` section and ignore the rest.

 ..
 In the toctree,
    - The first grouping are intro-y sections, whose titles are capitalized.